naviret/movie-app-backend/README.md

 This repository is the backend for a movie recommendation app built using the `Express` framework, `MongoDB` database, and `Node.js`.
 This backend also makes use of `TheMovieDatabase` API.

+The link to the frontend repository is here: https://github.com/naviret/movie-app-frontend .

 This backend implements the endpoints described below.

 ## Endpoints